mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

   -	Confirm that the access token is valid for the specific resource it requested.
   -	Detect resource mix-up conditions in which an authorization server issues a token for a different resource than intended.

-This approach is consistent with Resource Indicators {{RFC8707}}, which defines the resource parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.
+This approach is consistent with Resource Indicators {{RFC8707}} and Protected Resource Metadata {{RFC9728}}, which defines the resource parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.

 Note that a client may use token introspection {{RFC7662}} if supported by an authorization server to determine an issued token's audience if needed.